ibm-messaging/mq-metric-samples/cmd/mq_json/README.md

 that prints queue manager data in JSON format.
 It also contains configuration files to run the monitor program

-The monitor collects metrics published by an MQ V9 queue manager or the MQ appliance.
+The monitor collects metrics published by an MQ queue manager.
 The monitor program prints these metrics to stdout.

 You can see data such as disk or CPU usage, queue depths, and MQI call counts.
-You can also see basic channel status information.
+You can also see channel status information along with other object status reports.

 ## Configuring MQ
 It is convenient to run the monitor program as a queue manager service.